doctore/Spring5Microservices/README.md

 ### pizza-service

 One pizza has several ingredients, this is the summary of the entities/DTOs included on this microservices.
-The main purpose of this microservice is the creation of an small one on which we can use the following technologies:
+The main purpose of this microservice is the creation of an small one on which I am using the following technologies:

 * **Hibernate** as ORM to deal with the PostgreSQL database.
 * **JPA** for accessing, persisting, and managing data between Java objects and database.